The Coronation of King Stephen

 Several brides were proposed for him; Jeanne, a daughter of the Count of Eu, Mary of Blois and Mary of Coucy among them.
 In October 1334 John received a papal dispensation to marry Maria, a daughter of Fernando IV, king of Castile and Leon.
 However, the marriage never took place.

 When Edward turned his attentions to Scotland, John was with him.
-Edward III supported the claims of Edward Balliol, against David II Bruce, for the Scots crown.
+Edward III supported the claims of Edward Balliol, against David II Bruce, his sister’s husband, for the Scots crown.
 David’s forces were defeated at the Battle of Halidon Hill.
 While Edward III commanded the central division the king’s uncle, the Earl of Norfolk, led the right with Prince john by his side.
 Hand-to-hand combat followed a terrifying onslaught of arrows, and the Scots were routed.

 Tomb of John of Eltham, Westminster Abbey.